sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 ## Task 1: Create a contact in your CRM from Copilot for Sales

+In this task, you will learn how to create new CRM contacts directly from Copilot for Sales, either by entering details manually or by capturing information from an existing email.
+This ensures customer data is quickly added and tracked without leaving Outlook.

 ### Task 1.1: Create a new Record

 1. Navigate back to **Copilot for sales** environment, if you have switched the environment in the previous lab.